Now that our property markets are on the move more and more vendors are putting their property to auction.

 Why bother tracking auction clearance results?

-One of the main reasons for tracking auction clearance rates is they are a good “in time” indicator of the strength of our property markets and in the past have been a relatively good indicator of price growth.
+One of the main reasons I track auction clearance rates is they are a good “in time” indicator of the strength of our property markets and in the past have been a relatively good indicator of price growth.

 Generally speaking, clearance rates above 65% were typically associated with solid gains in property values, and over 75% with outright strength, while rates below 50% range were associated with property price declines.